king-11/gossip-glomers/kafka/README.md

 -   `linKV *maelstrom.KV`: A linearizable key-value store used for storing log messages.
 This provides strong consistency guarantees across the distributed system.
 -   `seqKV *maelstrom.KV`: A sequentially consistent key-value store used for tracking committed offsets.
 This allows for efficient offset management while maintaining consistency.
--   The in-memory fields (`log`, `logOffset`, `lock`) are no longer used in the current implementation but remain for backward compatibility with tests.
+- The in-memory fields `log` and `lock` are used for storing local states of keys that we are responsible for updating. `logOffset` is just for making the previously used [tests](./lib_test.go) for single node pass the build

 ## RPC Handlers